thanthese/tickler-dates/readme.md

 15.09.12s >2y plus 2 years   =>   17.09.12t >2y plus 2 years
 ```

 `+` works almost the same way, but it adds from *today* rather than whatever date is shown.
-As example, let's say you'd like to get a haircut every 2 weeks.
+As an example, let's say you'd like to get a haircut every 2 weeks.
 But if you don't get a haircut for 3 weeks, you don't want the next one in 1 week -- you still want it 2 weeks from now. `+` preserves the spacing between reminders.

 ```
 11.02.01t +1w   =>   15.09.17r +1w